zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/bluetooth-shell.rst

  * Source or Sink establish the stream. using :code:`a2dp establish`.
  * Source or Sink start the media. using :code:`a2dp start`.
  * Source test the media sending. using :code:`a2dp send_media` to send one test packet data.
+ * Source or Sink suspend the media. using :code:`a2dp suspend`.
+ * Source or Sink release the media. using :code:`a2dp release`.

 .. tabs::